How do I remove the obstacles in my way?

 "I'm not sure words can describe the impact you had on me — I am still digesting the experience, synapses are still firing.
 You are pure magic." — Sophie

 READY TO BEGIN?
-Start with a complimentary 30-minute discovery call.
-We'll explore what you're working with, whether this is the right moment, and whether I may be the right person to walk alongside you.
+Start with a complimentary 40-minute exploratory conversation.
+We'll discuss what you're working with, whether this is the right moment, and whether I may be the right person to support you.

 07 EXPERTISE, CERTIFICATIONS & QUALIFICATIONS